 With the highest population density, Kathmandu has a thick settlement of people with diverse ethnic groups and cultures living in harmony.
 Kathmandu has been a center of attraction among tourists because this place is an amalgamation of spirituality and commercial businesses existing simultaneously without hindering one another.

 Historically, Kathmandu has been a settlement for the Newar community.
-The ancient Newari culture mostly reflects in the carves of temples, wooden houses, ethnic foods, festivals, pottery business, sculptures, paintings, and artifacts.
+The ancient Newari culture is mostly reflected in the carvings of temples, wooden houses, ethnic foods, festivals, pottery business, sculptures, paintings, and artifacts.